MicrosoftDocs/learn/learn-pr/sports-machine-learning/build-mixed-reality-with-babylonjs/includes/6-create-player-icons.md

 ## Create the character pop-up image

 Now you need add the code for the pop-up image that contains the PER value of the player.
-So when a player tile is selected, their stat card (name, image, and PER) will appear large in the center of the screen.
+So when a player icon is selected, their stat card (name, image, and PER) will appear large in the center of the screen.

 This code belongs at the bottom of the `createCharacterButtons()` function that you started earlier.